Aloe Arborescens [aL-oh ar-bo-RES-senz], commonly known as the Candelabra plant.

 Related Reading: Growing Red Hot Poker Plant – Care Tips For Kniphofia

-How To Propagate Candelabra Plant
+How To Propagate Candelabra Aloe

 Water the soil sparingly.
 Too much water can cause the cutting to rot.

-Candelabra Aloe Pest or Disease Problems
+Candelabra Arborescens Pest or Disease Problems

 This plant is often subject to leaf fungus disease characterized by black spots on the leaves.